 This is a precautionary measure in case it is incorporated into another project.

 If your code has been maintained since the days before macOS 10.6, some code is non-compliant with ARC (Automatic Reference Counting).
-Where we can say with confidence that this is not the case is in programs that have caught on quickly at a cost, or in small to medium-sized programs.
-For larger programs, it is difficult to implement ARC in the middle of a program.
+This is different in programs that have caught on quickly at a cost or in small to medium-sized programs.
+However, implementing ARC midway through a program presents significant challenges for more extensive programs.

-In my case, I have not implemented ARC because it is a large program.
+In my case, I have yet to implement ARC because it is a large program.
 However, an opportunity arose to port a small portion of the code to a program written in Swift.
 Most of the project to be ported is written in Swift, and some Objective-C code is also ARC-compatible.
-We could set it up so that only the source files to be ported are exempt from ARC, but that would be a bad idea for the future.
-We thought we had a good opportunity to brush up and modified the code to be ARC-compatible before incorporating it.
+We can exempt only the source files from being ported from ARC, but this strategy could lead to problems.
+We had a good opportunity to brush up and modify the code to be ARC-compatible before incorporating it.

-However, it is highly likely that this code will be ported again to some other project.
+However, this code will likely be ported again to some other project.
 It may be ported again to a project that does not support ARC.
 In case that happens, the following code should be written.

 #if !__has_feature(objc_arc)